-What are Fixed Income Securities?
+What are Fixed Income Securities in India?

 Fixed income securities refer to debt instruments that offer a fixed interest income on your investment.
 The corpus value that one will get post maturity of the securities is known in advance.
-Because of this, risk-averse investors prefer fixed income securities over market-linked securities; these securities are apt for people who want to earn steady returns as well.
+Because of this, risk-averse investors prefer fixed income securities over market-linked securities; these securities are apt for such people who want to earn steady returns as well.

 Also, some of the fixed income securities like government bonds, treasury bills are backed by the government which ensures minimal chances of default.

-Why invest in Fixed Income Securities?
+Why Invest in Fixed Income Securities?

 If your financial goals involve earning steady returns coupled with low risk, fixed income securities are the best investment option available in the market.
 Compared to investment in equities, returns from these securities might be low but they are guaranteed.